ClusterLabs/OCF-spec/ra/next/resource-agent-api.md

     `start` must return an error if the resource instance is not fully started.

+    If the resource agent supports roles, a successful start must put the resource in the unpromoted role.

 - `stop`

     This must stop the resource instance.
 After the `stop` command has